kevins108/Core_BaseTemplate/README.md

 # .NET8 Base API Template
-This base template is setup to use Azure App Configurations and Feature Management(Flags).
+This is a base .NET 8 API template, setup with Azure App Configurations and Feature Management Flags and a basic DbContext for a SQL database.

-The Weather Controller is setup to retreive values from Azure.